joshuarandall/arcus_test/README.md

-# DO101-apps
+# Arcus-env-test-apps

-Apps for the DO101 course.
+Apps for the DO101 course, now Arcus env test.